 Your physical therapy treatment will vary depending on your current condition and desired goals.
-Please see services that we provide for more information.
+Please see the services that we provide for more information.

 How long and often will I need to see my physical therapist?

 It is depending on your plan of care established by your therapist.
-Your initial evaluation will typically run from 30 to 60 minutes depending on your condition and follow up sessions will also run 30 to 60 minutes.
+Your initial evaluation will typically run from 30 to 60 minutes depending on your condition and follow-up sessions will also run 30 to 60 minutes.
 Your frequency of visit varies depending on your plan of care but usually 2-3 times a week for 4 weeks.
-If additional therapy needed, a prescription from your physician is required.
+If additional therapy is needed, a prescription from your physician is required.

 Is your therapist licensed?

 Yes.
 All our physical therapists are licensed in the state of Montana.
 No physical therapists are allowed to practice without a license in the state of Montana.

 What types of insurance do you accept?

 We accept Medicare/Medicaid, most commercial insurances, veteran’s administration (pre-authorization required), worker’s compensation (pre-authorization required), and most private insurances (some may require pre-authorization).
 Please call our department if you have any insurance-related questions.
 We will be happy to assist you in any way possible.